shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

 6. If you intend to start the next lab, leave Power BI Desktop open.

-    *You’ll create a report based on the data model in the **Design a Report in Power BI Desktop, Part 1** lab.*
+    >**Note**: You’ll create a report based on the data model in the **Design a Report in Power BI Desktop, Part 1** lab.

-> **Congratulations** on completing the task!
+    > **Congratulations** on completing the lab!
 Now, it's time to validate it.
 Here are the steps:

 	- Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
 	- Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 	- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 	- If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+### Review

+ In this lab, you have completed the following:
+ -Measures with DAX expressions involving filter context manipulation -Created a sales year-to-date (YTD) measure and sales year-over-year (YoY) growth measure

 **You have successfully completed the lab**